• Skip to primary navigation

 One of the versions uses the same ingredients as ours except for the sweetened condensed milk, while another substitutes boiling water for milk.

-The mixture is then transfer to a ring baking pan, covered, and refrigerated for about 2 hours.
+The mixture is then put into a ring baking pan, covered, and refrigerated for about 2 hours.
 Easy peasy!

 Sliced No Bake Tapioca Cake topped with berries